Effective Date: July 2, 2020

 For other purposes to which you expressly consent.

 What information we collect about you

 Information you provide.
-We may collect your first and last name, email, address, zip code, demographic information, preferences, or other information about you that you voluntarily send to us through the Climate Services or through communications with us, including when you:
+We may collect your first and last name, email, address, zip code, demographic information, preferences, machine data (including make, model, and configuration settings of your farming equipment), or other information about you that you voluntarily send to us through the Climate Services or through communications with us, including when you:

 - Create an account